jpabadir/pace-c/documentation/term-two-logistics/potential-tasks.md

    - Potentially could be done by creating an array for 'Current/Active Mentors' and one for 'Invited/Pending Mentors'.
 When an admin enters an email address to request mentors, they could automatically be added to the 'Invited/Pending Mentors' array.
 Once an email address in the Invited/Pending array has been associated with a mentor account, they then get moved to the 'Current/Active Mentors' section.

 5. Create the outline for the upcoming Peer Testing sessions.

+# Future Tasks

+1. Correlate instances of the Mentee form with the organization so that Mentees are matched with Mentors from that organization.
+Add a field for organizations to Mentees in the database.

+2. Update the matching algorithm so that organization types are considered in the matching process.

+3. Incorporate client feedback as stated in the client meeting minutes.

+4. Incorporate feedback from peers after conducting the peer testing sessions.

+5. Fix any bugs.

+6. Conduct additional unit tests.

+7. Discuss how we'd like to deploy the webiste.

+8. Start final documentation.